yaowenqiang/python_design_pattern/NOTES.md

 An object which represents an instruction to perform a particular action.Contains all the information necessary for the action to be taken.

+# Interpreter

+A component that processes structured text data.
+Does so by turning it into separate lexical tokens(lexing) and then interpreting sequences of said tokens(parsing)